krakrukra/PocketAdmin/extra/wiki/eng/keyreflect.md

 "KEYREFLECT_START" command makes the device start listening and writing
 incoming bits.
 Device should then make the PC send the key sequence,
 which will take some time.
 This can be done by running powershell or
-bash commands into host's CLI.
+bash commands inside host's CLI.
 To mark the end of data host must send
 ScrollLock LED toggle request.
 Once the keystroke reflection sequence
 is over, "KEYREFLECT_SAVE **n**" command will save this data to a file
 inside /keyref/ directory.
 Name of the file can be specified as an